Lindbergh kidnapping: Prominence

 Word of the kidnapping spread quickly.
 Hundreds of people converged on the estate, destroying any footprint evidence.
 Along with police, well-connected and well-intentioned people arrived at the Lindbergh estate.
 Military colonels offered their aid, although only one had law enforcement expertise – Herbert Norman Schwarzkopf, superintendent of the New Jersey State Police.
-The other colonels were Henry Skillman Breckinridge, a Wall Street lawyer; and William J. Donovan, a hero of the First World War who would later head the Office of Strategic Services (OSS), the forerunner of the CIA.
+The other colonels were Henry Skillman Breckinridge, a Wall Street lawyer; and William J. Donovan, a hero of the First World War who later headed the Office of Strategic Services (OSS), the forerunner of the CIA.
 Lindbergh and these men speculated that the kidnapping was perpetrated by organized crime figures.
 They thought that the letter was written by someone who spoke German as his native language.
 At this time, Charles Lindbergh used his influence to control the direction of the investigation.

 They contacted Mickey Rosner, a Broadway hanger-on rumored to know mobsters.
 Rosner turned to two speakeasy owners, Salvatore "Salvy" Spitale and Irving Bitz, for aid.
 Lindbergh quickly endorsed the duo and appointed them his intermediaries to deal with the mob.
 Several organized crime figures – notably Al Capone, Willie Moretti, Joe Adonis, and Abner Zwillman – spoke from prison, offering to help return the baby in exchange for money or for legal favors.
 Specifically, Capone offered assistance in return for being released from prison under the pretense that his assistance would be more effective.
 This was quickly denied by the authorities.

 The morning after the kidnapping, authorities notified President Herbert Hoover of the crime.
 At that time, kidnapping was classified as a state crime and the case did not seem to have any grounds for federal involvement.
 Attorney General William D. Mitchell met with Hoover and announced that the whole machinery of the Department of Justice would be set in motion to cooperate with the New Jersey authorities.